oatlog/oatlog/doc/planning_report/main.typ

     }
     ```,
     caption: [
         This is how union-find can be implemented.
-Note that this simplified, so this code does not have $approx
+Note that this is simplified, so this code does not have $approx
         O(1)$ complexity for union and find.
 Real implementations use path compression and smaller-to-larger
         merging to achieve that.
     ]